 - 1/4 cup red onion – diced

-- 1/2 large jalapeno - diced with seeds
+- 1/2 large jalapeno – diced without seeds (add seeds for spicy!)

 - 2 Tablespoons cilantro – finely chopped